wavebeem/wavebeem.com/src/blog/2016-12-19-compiler-code-generation.md

 ---
 title: "Compiler code generation"
 description: "How to make code generation for a compiler."
+tags:
+  - "programming"
+  - "javascript"
+  - "compilers"
 ---

 ## What is code generation?

 Compilers and interpreters are basically big pipelines, transforming one type of data to into another, and finally either generating code or running a program.

 At a very high level, the steps are: